 - The employer pays 50% of an employee’s FICA, and none of an independent contractor’s FICA.

-- California examples were used for state payroll tax percentages.
-Workers compensation rates depend on how appraisers are rated.
+- Workers’ compensation rates depend on how appraisers are rated.
 Check with your accountant for your state’s rates and mandated insurance.
 Add up all the mandated employee benefit costs in your state to determine the required fee split difference between employees and independent contractors.

-Does the appraiser hand the staff person a handwritten report, or does the staffer receive a complete appraisal, ready to go out the door?
+Does the appraiser hand the staff person a rough draft report, or does the staffer receive a complete appraisal, ready to go out the door?
 Good clerical support is expensive.
-Typing up reports, exhibit preparation, and packaging are all time consuming and costly.
+Editing reports, exhibit preparation, etc. are all time consuming and costly.

-There are few, if any, fee firms that couldn’t use a few more good clients.
-An appraiser who brings clients with him or her when coming to work for you, or an appraiser with sales ability or connections can be a very valuable addition to your company.
+There are few, if any, appraisal firms that couldn’t use a few more good clients.
+An appraiser who brings clients with him or her when coming to work for your company or an appraiser with sales ability or connections can be a very valuable addition to your company.

 Appraisers who get good new clients could be offered a higher fee split, say 5% extra, for work done for that client, for a period of time, or some other form of a bonus.